Immersive-Geology-Team/Immersive-Geology/README.md

 > Immersive Geology is a mod for Minecraft Versions 1.14<br />
 > Immersive Geology requires Immersive Engineering for the approrite Minecraft Version <br />

-Immersive Geology aims to make mining in minecraft more realistic, by using realworld processes as a refrence.<br />
+Immersive Geology aims to make mining in minecraft more realistic, by using realworld processes as a reference.<br />
 <br />
 **This mod is in development and not all features have been implemented**
 <br />